Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: Method

 \subsubsection{Opinion Incongruency}

 For a given viewpoint, \textit{Incongruency} is a binary variable indicating whether a participant believes their opinion is held by the majority~(0) or minority~(1) of other subreddit members.
 Following prior work~\cite{neuwirth2007spiral,chia2014authoritarian}, we operationalize incongruency as the difference between how much a participant agrees with a viewpoint and how much they believe the majority of subreddit members agree.
 Both agreement scores are measured on a 7-point scale.
-When converting the difference into a binary variable, we indicate all instances when the participant agrees with the viewpoint and they believe the majority of subreddit members also agree as 0.
-Conversely, if the participant agrees with the viewpoint but believes the majority of subreddit members are neutral or disagree, incongruency is marked as 1.
+Consistent with prior work that empirically measures the spiral of silence~\cite{gearhart2018same,matthes2010spiral,neuwirth2007spiral}, we then convert this difference into a binary variable.
+We indicate all instances when the participant agrees with the viewpoint, and they believe the majority of subreddit members also agree as 0.
+Conversely, if the participant agrees with the viewpoint but believes the majority of subreddit members are neutral or disagree, incongruency is marked as 1.\footnote{As a robustness check, we report results using an alternative dichotomization for Incongruency, finding qualitatively similar results (see Appendix~\ref{sec:app_altinc}).}